 While seated, tilt your head, and look up at the ceiling.
-Remain in this position, and pucker your lips, while sticking out your tongue out as far as you can.
+Remain in this position, and pucker your lips, while sticking your tongue out as far as you can.
 You’ll feel a stretch and pull in your neck muscles underneath your jaw on either side of your neck.
 This exercise is good release tension in both your neck and jaw.

 5. Cheek lift:

 Fill each cheek with air, while moving your jaw back and forth.
-Do this 20 or so times to lift the muscles around the cheek area.
+Do this 20 or so times to lift the muscles around your cheek area.
 The exercise is great to counteract sunken cheeks.

 What if there were a simple solution to aging, and you could ditch the expensive cosmetics that may or may not work?

-Face yoga may just be that simple solution.
-It’s a natural technique that doesn’t involve harmful chemicals, you can do it in your free time, and it won’t cost a dime.
+Face yoga may just be that simple of a solution.
+It’s a natural technique that doesn’t involve harmful chemicals, you can do it in your free time, and it won’t cost you a dime.
 Not too shabby!
 Read up on face yoga so you can form your own opinion, and decide for yourself if it’s something worth doing.

 Have you heard of face yoga?
 If you haven’t done it before, would you like to give it a try?
 Let me know in the comments:)